streamlit/docs/content/streamlit-cloud/get-started/security-model.md

 ### Incident Response

-Our internal protocol for handling security events includes detection, analysis, response, escalation, and mitigation procedures, and documented post-mortems.
+Our internal protocol for handling security events includes detection, analysis, response, escalation, and mitigation procedures.
 Security advisories are made available at [https://streamlit.io/advisories](https://streamlit.io/advisories).

 ### Penetration Testing

 Streamlit uses third-party security tools to scan for vulnerabilities on a regular basis.
 Our security partners conduct periodic, intensive penetration tests on the Streamlit platform.
 Our product development team responds to any identified issues or potential vulnerabilities to ensure the quality, security, and availability of Streamlit applications.

-### People

-Streamlit employees go through an industry-standard background check and sign a confidentiality statement before they start at Streamlit.
-All employees are required to review relevant security policies and are trained on proper data handling procedures.

 ### Vulnerability Management